kad-ecoli/InterLabelEC/README.md

-# InterLabelEC
+# EZpred

-InterLabelEC predict a query protein's catalytic activity, in the form of Enzyme Commision (EC) numbers.
-InterLabelEC uses the last three layers the [ESMC](https://github.com/evolutionaryscale/esm?tab=readme-ov-file#esm-c-) large language model to extract sequence features, which are then learned by a series of neural networks to predict EC numbers under a new loss function that incorporates label imbalances and inter-label dependencies.
+EZpred predicts a query protein's catalytic activity, in the form of Enzyme Commision (EC) numbers.
+EZpred uses the last three layers the [ESM C](https://github.com/evolutionaryscale/esm?tab=readme-ov-file#esm-c-) large language model to extract sequence features, which are then learned by a series of neural networks to predict EC numbers under a new loss function that incorporates label imbalances and inter-label dependencies.

 ## System Requirements